 THC is a token term in the marijuana world, and everybody knows it is what is responsible for making users high.
 But how does that work, and what else does THC do in the body?
 This article is for all of those who want to know more about marijuana’s most famous cannabinoid, THC.

 Whether we are smokers, eaters, sellers or growers of cannabis, THC (Tetrahydrocannabinol) is a term that has come our way many times before.
-Even those who oppose marijuana are familiar with the (in)famous THC.
+Even those who oppose cannabis are familiar with the (in)famous THC.
 It is probably one of the best-known molecules in the world, and not without reason.
-It is the main psychoactive component of marijuana.
+It is the main psychoactive component of cannabis.

 There is a lot more to THC than just the fact that it makes you high.
 Its discovery and interaction with the body are profound, and this compound has a magical story within human history.